kuboris/smartoscope/README.md

 >"Innovation is taking two things that already exist and putting them together in a new way."
 Tom Freston

 When we decided to attend V4 [hackathon](https://developer.att.com/static-assets/documents/events/V4_HackFlyer_021517.pdf) we had a simple goal :
-Use the open source tools to train simple Android app to recognize skin cancer in less than 24hours.
+Use the open source tools to develop a simple Android app to recognize skin cancer in real-time.

 Step zero: Problem definition
 --------------------------------